AlexandruJurju/LeetCode-Problems/Leetcode Solutions.md

 ```

 # 21. Merge Two Sorted Lists
-## Diff: Easy | Tags: Linked List
+## Diff: Easy | Topics: Linked List
 ### Java
-#### Method 1 -
+#### Method 1 - Iterate both lists, add min element to new list
-Make a dummy list.
-Loop over each element of the list until one reaches null.
-For each element compare them and add the minimum to dummy.
-At the end check the list  that still has elements and add it to dummy
+- Make a dummy list where the elements are added.
+- Loop over each element of the lists until one reaches null.
+- For each element compare them and add the minimum to dummy.
+- At the end check the list  that still has elements and add it to the dummy list

 ```
 public ListNode mergeTwoLists(ListNode list1, ListNode list2) {
 	// if list1 is null then the merged list is just list 2 if (list1 == null) {
 		return list2;
 	}